isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Fighting Scams with AI and Overcoming Data Poisoning.md

 weeks or months before deciding if a website is safe or malicious.</p>
 <p>Why is this necessary you might wonder?
 Mark explains:</p>
 <blockquote>
 <p><em>“One good way to overcome data poisoning is to be patient.
-Scammers tend to resort to something called strategic squatting where they will register a domain online, put some benign or safe content on it and only turn the site malicious after a period of time.
+Scammers tend to resort to something called </em><strong><em>strategic squatting</em></strong><em> where they will register a domain online, put some benign or safe content on it and only turn the site malicious after a period of time.
 So sometimes there is a need to be patient in our analysis and judgement.” </em>-
 Mark Chen</p>
 </blockquote>
 <div class="isomer-card-grid">